 EveryPlate$2.99/serving first box~$29$5.99–$6.99 + $10.99 shippingSkip/cancel 5 days before delivery

-HelloFresh"10 free meals" over ~9 weeks~$26 (first-box shipping free)$9.99–$12.49 + $10.99 shippingSkip by 11:59 pm PT, 5 days out
+HelloFresh"10 free meals" as one lump discount on box 1~half price (first-box shipping free)$9.99–$11.49 + $10.99 shippingSkip by 11:59 pm PT, 5 days out

 Home Chef~$20 off first boxes (varies)~$40–48$7.99–$9.99 avg + ~$10.99 shippingSkip by Friday noon CT

-Blue Apron$25 off first 2 orders~$57mostly $10–$14 + $9.99 shippingNone — no subscription
+Blue Apron$25 off first 2 orders~$57mostly $10–$14 + $9.99 shippingNone; no subscription

 Factor (prepared)50% off box 1, 20% off next 4~$40$11.49–$13.99 + $10.99 shippingSkip by Wednesday 11:59 pm CT